How Leaders Can Navigate Change Fatigue in Teams

 If you’re pretending, you’re fine; your team will too.
 And nothing changes.
 It’s essential to establish clear boundaries and communicate openly about your capacities and limitations.
 By doing so, you create an environment where genuine dialogue can flourish.
 Allow your team to witness what authentic self-awareness in leadership truly entails, showcasing vulnerability alongside strength.
 This transparency not only builds trust but also encourages others to embrace their self-awareness, promoting a more dynamic and progressive workplace.

-The Importance of Coaching and Emotional Intelligence
+The Importance of Leadership and Emotional Intelligence Training

 Through coaching and training, leaders can: